 Keep your I-20 or DS-2019 up to date, and let your International Student Advisor know about any changes.

 You will be issued a new I-20 for certain updates to your record.
 You must keep all of your previous I-20s in a safe place, you may need them in the future to apply for certain immigration benefits.

-When you travel outside the US, get a travel signature from the International Programs Office that will be no more than 1 year old when you return to the US.
+When you travel outside the US, get a travel signature from the International Programs Office that will be no more than 1 year old (6 months if on OPT) when you return to the US.
 See here for instructions for how to obtain a travel signature.

 Your I-20 or DS-2019 contains:

 - The name of your school (or site of activity)

 - Your degree level or exchange visitor category

 - Your program of study